 Start the second row with a cut plank that is at least 18 inches in length, and insert the long edge of the board at a 20-30 degree angle adjacent to the first row.
 Use the mallet to keep the planks in place.
 If the planks are not snugly fit, remove them and attempt a tighter fit with new planks.
 After you’ve installed the third row, check to see if you need to straighten the floor.
 The longer you leave it, the more difficult it will be to fix.
 Repeat the instructions above until you reach the last row.

 6. Cut and lay the final row

-The final row may need to be cut lengthwise using the table saw so that it fits in the remaining space.
-Make sure to take expansion space into account when you measure to see how much of the plank you’ll need to cut.
+The final row may need to be cut lengthwise using the table saw so it fits in the remaining space.
+Take expansion space into account when you measure to see how much of the plank you’ll need to cut.